Adobe Genuine software FAQ

 Using non-genuine software poses a risk for individuals and organizations.
 Non-genuine software has frequently been modified, leading to issues such as:

-- increased risk of exposure to viruses and malware that can compromise your data
+- increased risk of exposure to viruses and malware that can compromise your machine and/or data

 - increased chances of the software not functioning correctly or failing completely